Oberon Mall

 Oberon Mall is a shopping mall located in the Indian city of Kochi.
 The mall was opened formally on 2 March 2009, though it was launched in 2008.
 The cost of construction of the mall is about ₹1 billion.
 It is built on an area of 350000 sqft across five floors of shops.
 It also has office spaces and covers grounds of up to 6 acre.

 Oberon Mall was developed and promoted by the Oberon Group of Companies, India.
-The mall is one of the busiest shopping avenues for the city of Kochi.

 Wild Fish, a world-class seafood store from Abad Food Services which offers live, fresh and frozen seafood, opened their store in Oberon Mall.
 A fire broke out at Oberon Mall in May 2017 but no severe damage was reported.

+A renovation of the mall was completed in December 2024.

 Shopping

-Shops at the mall include Reliance Trends, Reliance SMART, Reliance Footprint, Reliance Digital, Basics, Peter England, Navigator, Scullers, Style Play, Funskool, American Tourister, Twin Birds, Woodlands and Vismay.
+Shops at the mall include Reliance Trends, Smart Bazaar, Trends Footwear, Reliance Digital, Basics, Peter England, Navigator, Scullers, Style Play, Funskool, American Tourister, Twin Birds, Woodlands and Vismay.